db47h/ragel/README.md

 }
 ```

 In this example, the state machine actions just write tokens to stdout.
-So we
+This is
-have quite a lot of scaffolding and a few important things are missing, like a
+a lot of scaffolding and yet a few important things are missing, like a
 convenient way to retrieve the tokens and some mechanism to keep track of line
 and column position for these tokens.

+This package provides all the boilerplate code needed to read data from an
+io.Reader, buffering, token position tracking (line and column) and error
+handling and lets you focus on your ragel state machine definition.

 ## Implementation

-This package all the functionality needed to read data from an io.Reader,
-buffering, token position tracking (line and column) and error handling.

-The scanner reads input data in 32KiB chunks (the default buffer size), then
+The scanner driver reads input data in 32KiB chunks (the default buffer size),
-tokenizes the whole buffer and pushes tokens in a FIFO queue.
+then tokenizes the whole buffer and pushes tokens in a FIFO queue.

 Note that this limits the size of the largest possible token to about 32767
 bytes (and any token longer than this will not necessarily cause an error).